HypothesisWorks/hypothesis/docs/stateful.rst

     machine.teardown()

-Where steps() and execute_step() are methods you must implement, and teardown is a method you can implement if you need to clean something up at the end. steps returns a strategy, which is allowed to depend arbitrarily on the current state of the test execution (though ideally should be robust against minor changes in the state.
-It's not required, but the less your steps() change the higher the quality of examples you'll get).
+Where steps() and execute_step() are methods you must implement, and teardown is a method you can implement if you need to clean something up at the end. steps  returns a strategy, which is allowed to depend arbitrarily on the current state of the test execution. *Ideally* a good steps implementation should be robust against minor changes in the state. steps that changea  lot between slightly different executions will tend to produce worse quality examples because they're hard to simplify.

+The steps method *may* depend on external state, but it's not advisable and may produce flaky tests.

 If any of execute_step or teardown produces an error, Hypothesis will try to find a minimal sequence of values steps such that the following throws an